MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-16-Types-Contracts/subpart-16.5-IndefiniteDelivery-Contracts/section-16.505.md

 (*iii*) An official named in paragraph (b)(2)(ii)(C)(*4*) of this section.

 (*4*) For a proposed order exceeding $68 million (or, for DoD, NASA, and the Coast Guard, over $93 million), the justification must be approved by the senior procurement executive of the agency placing the order.
-This authority is not delegable, except in the case of the Under Secretary of Defense for Acquisition, Technology, and Logistics, acting as the senior procurement executive for the Department of Defense.
+This authority is not delegable, except in the case of the Under Secretary of Defense for Acquisition and Sustainment, acting as the senior procurement executive for the Department of Defense.

 (D) *Posting.* (*1*) Except as provided in paragraph (b)(2)(ii)(D)(*5*) of this section, within 14 days after placing an order exceeding the simplified acquisition threshold that does not provide for fair opportunity in accordance with 16.505(b), the contract officer shall -

 (*i*) Publish a notice in accordance with 5.301; and

-(*ii*) Make publicly available the justification required at (b)(2)(ii)(B) of this section.
+(*ii*) Make publicly available the justification required at paragraph (b)(2)(ii)(B) of this section.

 (*2*) The justification shall be made publicly available -